I want to get a hernia if I keep smoking this thing.

 There's no point in buying one of these if you have to take it into Kennedy.

-Um airplane is huge.
+Airplane is huge.

 It is amazing how big this airplane is.

-they gave me a model.
+They gave me a model.

-Um it's just it's a gorgeous airplane.
+And it's just, it's a gorgeous airplane.

-It's uh the four-year waiting list.
+It's a four-year waiting list.

 Some people don't want to wait four years, so they'll try to buy a position somebody ahead of them.